 - Ask about the warranty.
 When you purchase from Rawhide, you get a one-year warranty from us, plus a 10-year warranty from the hose manufacturer (cooling hose manufacturers offer 5- to 10-year warranties).

 - Make sure surplus fire hose meets performance standards.
 If you’re purchasing surplus fire hose, make sure it has been tested per NFPA 1962.
 If it hasn’t, you don’t know what you’re getting, and you could be risking safety and performance.

 At the beginning of this post, we mentioned that there are several meanings for the term surplus fire hose.
-The other meaning of that hose is the type of surplus fire hose we sell on special or as hot buys.
-This surplus fire hose is brand new hose that could be overstock or overruns from a manufacturer, that we have been able to purchase at a discount price and are able to pass those significant savings on to you.
+The other meaning is the type of surplus fire hose we sell “on special” or as “hot buys.”
+This surplus fire hose is brand-new fire hose that could be overstock or overruns from a manufacturer.
+We purchase it at a discount price and pass those significant savings on to you.

 Have questions about where to buy fire hose and which style hose is right for your department?
 Rawhide Fire Hose is here to help.
 Contact us today.